cloudpedagogy/ai-capability-framework-scenarios/README.md

 ## What These Scenarios Are

-Each scenario is a **contextual guide** focused on a specific professional situation (for example: curriculum design workshops, interview panels, risk review meetings, or research analysis).
+Each scenario is a **contextual guide** focused on a specific professional situation (for example: assessment design, incident response, curriculum workshops, public consultation, or research analysis).

 Every scenario:

 - follows a consistent structure
 - explicitly applies all six domains of the AI Capability Framework
 - treats AI as a *support for human judgement*, not a substitute
 - foregrounds ethics, equity, accountability, and learning

 Scenarios are written to be:

 - realistic and recognisable
 - institution-ready
 - usable by non-technical professionals

 ---